brspencer90/rig-count_L48/README.md

 ![xgb-model](docs/04_model-xgb.png)

 The performance of these models were not as good as the Random Forest Classifiers; however, it is interesting to note that the model was much less complex.
-XGBoost optimised max depth was 2, whereas the Random Forest max depths were 8.
+XGBoost optimised max depth was 2, whereas Random Forest max depth was 8.

 ### 4.4 Final model choice